geoapi-pt/main/res/readme.md

 ### json files

-The JSON files have the detailed information of the [Municipalities](https://dados.gov.pt/pt/datasets/municipios-dados-gerais/) and [Parishes](https://dados.gov.pt/pt/datasets/freguesias-dados-gerais/) (freguesias).
+The JSON files have the detailed information of the [Municipalities (2 de maio de 2018)](https://dados.gov.pt/pt/datasets/municipios-dados-gerais/) and [Parishes (2 de maio de 2018)](https://dados.gov.pt/pt/datasets/freguesias-dados-gerais/) (freguesias).
 These resources were downloaded from the website https://dados.gov.pt/pt.
-We should search for something like "Municípios Dados Gerais".
+If the links are unavailable, we should search for something like "Municípios Dados Gerais".